NEAR TWELVE p.m. we were back at camp changing clothes - feeling good, fully amping.

 Time slowed, paused, ticked over.

-12 o’clock and the rope was down,
+Twelve o’clock and the rope was down,

-The rope cordon was down and you couldn't help it, suddenly you were moving, shifting, straining with all of your might, running for the middle of the Trance Zone, bumping and jumping with your friends, with hundreds of others, running and shouting and hooping your delight; past the cameras, across the grass, through the rain; just one crazy pell-mell sprint for no other reason than it had begun.
+The rope cordon was down and you couldn't help it, suddenly you were moving, shifting, straining with all of your might, running for the middle of the Trance Zone, bumping and jumping with your friends, with hundreds of others, running and shouting and hooping your delight; past the cameras, across the grass, through the rain; just one crazy pell-mell sprint for the centre for no other reason than it had begun.

 The music was here.

 This blog is a story.
 Each post picks up from the last.

 If you are new, start at the bottom with post 1 and then work your way up.

 Enjoying what you're reading?
 Please take the time to follow the blog, like and comment.

 * * * *